elifaltundag/portfolio/README.md

 * VS Code

 ## Further Improvements
+* Make it a multi-page website:
+    About me: Background, certificates, social media
+    Projects: Previews on different screens and details
+    Considerations: Add more considerations and shorten considerations paragraphs on home page
 * Testimonials after getting few
 * Generative art experiments section in work
 * Scroll animations